ropensci/neotoma/README.md

 neotoma
 ========
+*PLEASE NOTE*: The most recent change has standardized all function names to singular.
+This may break functionality.

 The `neotoma` package is a programmatic R interface to the [Neotoma Paleoecological Database](http://www.neotomadb.org/).
 The package is intended to both allow users to search for sites and to download data for use in analyical workflows of paleoecological research.